History

 Since 2003, more than 5000 children have been taught cricket in junior schools throughout Slovenia.

-In 2004 we hosted the ECC European Representative Championship Division 4 played between Bulgaria, Croatia, Finland, Luxembourg, Slovenia and Switzerland.
+In 2004 Slovenia hosted the ECC European Representative Championship Division 4 played between Bulgaria, Croatia, Finland, Luxembourg, Slovenia and Switzerland.

-In 2006 we participated in the ECC Division 4 Championship in Belgium.
-The tournament was played between Cyprus, Finland, Luxembourg and Slovenia in which Slovenia managed to beat Luxembourg.
+In 2006 Slovenia participated in the ECC Division 4 Championship in Belgium.
+The tournament was played between Cyprus, Finland, Luxembourg and Slovenia in which Slovenia beat Luxembourg.

 Since 2007 each year the SCA organizes Slovene Cricket League in Valburga to further promote the game of cricket in Slovenia.

-In 2009 we participated in the ICC European Division 4 Championship in Cyprus, played between Austria, Cyprus, Finland, Luxembourg, Slovenia and Switzerland.
+In 2009 Slovenia participated in the ICC European Division 4 Championship in Cyprus, played between Austria, Cyprus, Finland, Luxembourg, Slovenia and Switzerland.

-In 2011 we hosted the ICC European Division 3 T20 Championship played between Bulgaria, Czechia, Estonia, Slovenia, Sweden and Turkey.
-In this tournament we managed to beat Bulgaria and Turkey.
+In 2011 Slovenia hosted the ICC European Division 3 T20 Championship played between Bulgaria, Czechia, Estonia, Slovenia, Sweden and Turkey.
+In this tournament Slovenia beat Bulgaria and Turkey.

-In 2012 we participated in the ICC European T20 Championship Division 3 in Tallinn, Estonia, played between Bulgaria, Estonia and Slovenia.
-We managed to beat Bulgaria twice in this tournament.
+In 2012 Slovenia participated in the ICC European T20 Championship Division 3 in Tallinn, Estonia, played between Bulgaria, Estonia and Slovenia.
+Slovenia beat Bulgaria twice in this tournament.

 In 2017 Slovenia was granted the T20 International status by the ICC.

-In 2022 we participated in the ICC Men’s T20 World Cup Sub Regional Europe Qualifier in Finland and played in the Group B against Austria, Bulgaria, Guernsey and Luxembourg.
+In 2022 Slovenia participated in the ICC Men’s T20 World Cup Sub Regional Europe Qualifier in Finland and played in the Group B against Austria, Bulgaria, Guernsey and Luxembourg.

-In July 2023 we participated in the European Cricket Internationals T10 in Bucharest, Romania, played between Croatia, Romania and Slovenia.
-We managed to beat Croatia once in this tournament.
+In July 2023 Slovenia participated in the European Cricket Internationals T10 in Bucharest, Romania, played between Croatia, Romania and Slovenia.
+Slovenia beat Croatia once in this tournament.

-In November 2023 we participated in the European Cricket Internationals T10 in Zagreb, Croatia where Slovenia beat Croatia thrice out of 4 games, thus winning the trophy.
+In November 2023 Slovenia participated in the European Cricket Internationals T10 in Zagreb, Croatia where Slovenia beat Croatia thrice out of 4 games, thus winning the trophy.

-In March 2024 we inaugurated our first ever senior women’s team.
+In March 2024 Slovenia inaugurated their first ever senior women’s team.

 In early June 2024 the senior women’s team Ljubljana Eagles had their first (unofficial) international series vs Jinx Zagreb in Mladost, Zagreb.

-In late June 2024 we hosted our first ever home T20I series vs Serbia in Valburga.
-Slovenia won the series 2-1, thus also giving us our first ever T20I victory.
+In late June 2024 Slovenia hosted their first ever home T20I series vs Serbia in Valburga.
+Slovenia won the Adria Cup 2024 by 2-1, thus giving them their first ever T20I victory.

-In July 2024 we participated in the ICC Men’s T20 World Cup Sub Regional Europe Qualifier in Dusseldorf, Germany.
-We played in Group B against Norway, Gibraltar, Germany and Sweden.
-We managed to beat Gibraltar, thus entering the ICC Men’s T20I rankings at number 70.
+In July 2024 Slovenia participated in the ICC Men’s T20 World Cup Sub Regional Europe Qualifier in Dusseldorf, Germany in Group B against Norway, Gibraltar, Germany and Sweden.
+Slovenia beat Gibraltar, thus entering the ICC Men’s T20I rankings at number 70.

-In early September 2024 the senior women’s team hosted our first home series vs Jinx Zagreb in Valburga.
+In early September 2024 the senior women’s team hosted their first home series vs Jinx Zagreb in Valburga.

-In late September 2024 we participated in the ECC Challenger Division 2024, T10 tournament in Malaga, Spain.
+In late September 2024 Slovenia participated in the ECC Challenger Division 2024, T10 tournament in Malaga, Spain.